 The Fenix 6’s display is 17% larger (now 1.3 inches) than the 5 plus, whereas the 6X boasts an increase of 36%.
 These increases not only assist with readability but also provides more data per screen.
 The slightly more expensive Sapphire edition boasts a heavy-duty screen that offers more scratch-resistance.

 A wider variety of band options allows you to either add a touch of elegance or more durability, depending on whether you opt for a leather, titanium or nylon band.
-New rose gold, champagne, and grey casings add to the customisation options.
-Optimisation of the Garmin Elevate Optical Heart Rate Sensor means that a chest strap is no longer needed.
+New rose gold, champagne, and grey casings add to the customization options.
+Optimization of the Garmin Elevate Optical Heart Rate Sensor means that a chest strap is no longer needed.

 Garmin claims that the Fenix 6 is tested to U.S. military standards for thermal, shock and water resistance, so a few bumps and scratches shouldn’t harm this durable sports watch.